brilliapps/danno_script/README.md

 WARNING!
+MONITOR THE SIZE OF TWO (two) .LOG FILES (dont remember custom_list.log or similar)

+WARNING!
 AFTER THE LAST COMMIT (OR SERIES OF) METHOD PARAMS HAVE BEEN TURNED OF, ONLY RETURN TYPES/VALUES ARE HANDLED.
 THIS IS BECAUSE METHOD PARAMS ARE LAGGING BEHIND WITH SOME FEATURES.
 You can turn them on ofcourse easily.
 Danno Script (Dart Annotation Script) - an independent meta programming language implemented via dart annotations, lints (custom_lint) and macros.
 Very early development.
 Initially created to improve working with types adding such a feature like for example, allowing to call a method with an argument that can be of int or String.
 Caution!
 You can consider some examples unreasonable - the examples are to point you what is possible and how little limitations it has but you probably in 90% cases will use this like this: if a method argument one is null then an argument two must be not null.
 This solution makes implementing method overloading (making more than one method declaration with the same method name) unnecessary

+[Edit:] Good to know that it is to be much more precise pintpointing to types and values for example (from my memory to be verified again) in dart when an expression is like this staticallyunknowncondition? 'abc' : 5; the type of the entire expression is the closest to the both values so it is Object for staticallyunknowncondition?
+5.5 : 5 it is num not Object, but the danno types for the first example staticallyunknowncondition? 'abc' : 5 sees the expression can be String or int, for the second example staticallyunknowncondition?
+5.5 : 5 it recognises it is double or int. it takes into account sub conditional expressions getting to the ultimate non conditional possible-to-be-used-at-runtime-time expressions/values/types.

 [HIGHLIGHTS FROM LAST SERIES OF COMMITS:]
 Json-encode-friendly Data-classes-like feature with handling nesting or requirements f.e list in a list, list in a map, map in a list with a record value in a map - all meeting your requirements or showing lint error etc. you may allow some parts of it to be const or mutable (assigned only once in lifetime cycle (f.e. int abc = 10; or abc = 10; but not assigned twice or more) but modified afterwards):